UTDNebula/website/docs/about/roles/back-end-dev.md

 ## Overview

-Project Nebula is an initiative to build tools that help students.
-Back-end developers for Project Nebula build and maintain the core infrastructure that allow front-end developers to create robust user experiences.
+Nebula Labs is an initiative to build tools that help students.
+Back-end developers for Nebula Labs build and maintain the core infrastructure that allow front-end developers to create robust user experiences.

-Additionally, developers for Project Nebula play an active role on the team and are encouraged to take part in discussions for designing and creating new features for products.
+Additionally, developers for Nebula Labs play an active role on the team and are encouraged to take part in discussions for designing and creating new features for products.

-This description is general for all of Project Nebula’s projects, but your desired project may have specific responsibilities that you can ask Willie about.
+This description is general for all of Nebula Labs’s projects, but your desired project may have specific responsibilities that you can ask Willie about.

 ## What We Need

-Project Nebula is looking for someone with:
+Nebula Labs is looking for someone with:

 - Some experience building a project that uses a databases (SQL or NoSQL)
 - Some experience making calls to third-party APIs